Sally Redman: Career

-As of 2021, she is also conjoint professor at the University of Newcastle.
+As of 2021, she is also a conjoint professor at the University of Newcastle.

 Honours and recognition

 Redman was awarded the Centenary Medal in 2001 for "service to the health and welfare of Australian women diagnosed with breast cancer".
 She was made an Officer of the Order of Australia in the 2013 Australia Day Honours for "distinguished service to public health through leadership in the care of women with breast cancer, contributions to research and higher education and the promotion of relationships between researchers, policy makers and practitioners".